rajsinghbagri/rajsinghbagri.github.io/README.md

 <br>
 • Proposed technology stack that will best deliver these capabilities features
 <br>
-•Assisted in managing software development project
+• Assisted in managing software development project
 <br>
-•
+• Solved the problem of user duplication & public reposiotary

 ### **Product Associate** (Intern)